lynnaloo/project15/Deploy/Deployment.md

 > [!TIP]
 > Right click the button below and select **Open link in new tab** or **Open lin in new window**

+> [!NOTE]
+> This deployment will consume about 100 USD per month.
+If you would like to deploy for your development, turn on `Development Environment` option to deploy with Free SKUs.
+With Free SKUs, quotas and limitations apply.

 ## 2. Personalize and configure deployment

 ![Deployment 01](media/Deployment-01.png)